How to Plan a Trip to Tahiti Like a Pro

 • Black pearls: ranging from simple jewelry to fine necklaces, tourists can purchase tax-free pearls in French Polynesia.

-• Monoi products: scented coconut oil that will always remind you of the islands.
+• Monoi products: scented coconut oil always reminds you of the islands.

 • Island fashion: sarongs (pareo), Tahitian flower shirts, and trendy Hinano fashion